 Because I didn’t want to end this piece talking about an extremely mediocre sleeping bag… So here’s the tips section!
 Things I’ve picked up over my time on the road both for what to take backpacking and the actual process of packing it.

 - You can never have too many sacks in your life – I wanna see a backpack full of sacks!
-Organisation is key.
+Organization is key.

 - Don’t go overboard with clothes – Clothes can be bought, found, or traded for pretty much anywhere in the world.
 And besides, the clothes you do take are just going to end up stained, torn, and full of joint burn-holes anyway.